mre/mre.github.io.v2/blog/2017-rust-for-rubyists.md

 ```
 </a>

-But in Rust, this is just the beginning, because everything (most things) is an expression.
+But in Rust, this is just the beginning, because everything is an expression.
 This block splits a string into characters, removes the `h`, and returns the result as a `HashSet`.
 This `HashSet` will be assigned to `x`.